Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Hunter - To win you have to make a certain number of kills

+Igniter - burn everyone!

 Scavenger - Eat certain number of bodies to win

-igniter - burn everyone!

-serial killer - kill everyone
+Serial killer - kill everyone

 =====================================

 Crewmate Team:

--
+Detective - When you report the body you get clues about the killer